 It is perfectly reasonable and expected that you will share information and ideas with colleagues.
 The lab session is meant to be a collaborative effort, and students will come to the table with different ideas and approaches to resolving the problems.
 This exchange of ideas is encouraged.
 Since members of this class have highly diverse backgrounds, you are encouraged to help each other and learn from each other.

 Plagiarism, however, will not be tolerated.
 Copying somebody else’s work, presenting data that is not your own, adding your name to a problem that you didn’t solve….
 All of these examples are forms of academic misconduct.
 You can find a detailed description of academic fraud in the Student Conduct Code.
 Whether intentional or unintentional, plagiarism has profound consequences, including expulsion from the University.
-As a general rule, students can work as a group in class but lab reports and pre-lab work should be completed individually.
+As a general rule, students can work as a group in class but formal lab reports and pre-lab work should be completed individually.
 If in doubt, ask your TA.